-PLANNING PRIORITY ACTI ONS TIMEFRAME RESPONSIBLE MEASURES 6.10 Council will collaborate with State Government agencies to identify and address short falls in infrastructure provision.
+Planning Priority Actions Su Timeframe Responsible Measures 6.10 Council will collaborate with State Government agencies to identify and address short falls in infrastructure provision.
 Short term and ongoing Fairfield City Council Number of meetings participated in as part of State Government working groups.
-Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.
+Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Plan.
 Planning Priority 7 Leverage opportunities from major new district infrastructure and services and technological developments.
-7.1 Council will work with the relevant State Government agencies to ensure transport decisions promote the best outcome for Fairfield City.
+12 Council will work with the relevant State Government agencies to ensure transport decisions promote the best outcome for Fairfield City.
 Ongoing Fairfield City Council Number of meetings participated in as part of State Government working groups.
 Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.

-7.2 Council will undertake a Transport Study which will align State Government transport initiatives and advocate for the best land use and transport outcomes for Fairfield City including the potential for new rail stations along the Parramatta to Western Sydney Airport passenger line.
+Planning Priority Actions suc Timeframe Responsible Measures 7.2 Council will undertake a Transport Study which will align State Government transport initiatives and advocate for the best land use and transport outcomes for Fairfield City including the potential for new rail stations along the Parramatta to Western Sydney Airport passenger line.
 Short term Fairfield City Council Project is completed through IN621-8 - Transport Study / Strategy (Accelerated LEP Review Program).
 Number of meetings participated in as part of State Government working groups.
 Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.

-PLANNING PRIORITY ACTI ons TIMEFRAME RESPONSIBLE MEASURES 7.3 Council will investigate opportunities for the shared/adaptive use of open space and other community infrastructure.
+7.3 Council will investigate opportunities for the shared/adaptive use of open space and other community infrastructure.
 Short term and ongoing Fairfield City Council Number of meetings participated in as part of State Government working groups.
-Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.
-7.4 Council will collaborate with State Government agencies to leverage the best opportunities including offsets and compensatory measures for the Fairfield City community arising from major infrastructure projects including (but not limited to): Western Sydney Freight Line, Parramatta to Western Sydney Airport rail link, Elizabeth Drive upgrade, T-way to Liverpool and Parramatta and strategic bus routes and upgrades to arterial roads.
+Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Plan.

+Planning Priority Actions suc Timeframe Responsible Measures 7.4 Council will collaborate with State Government agencies to leverage the best opportunities including offsets and compensatory measures for the Fairfield City community arising from major infrastructure projects including (but not limited to): Western Sydney Freight Line, Parramatta to Western Sydney Airport rail link, Elizabeth Drive upgrade, T-way to Liverpool and Parramatta and strategic bus routes and upgrades to arterial roads.
 Ongoing Fairfield City Council Number of meetings participated in as part of State Government working groups.
-Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.
-7.5 Council will work with the State Government to ensure that evolving District facilities (including Western Sydney Parkland, Fairfield Showground, Cabravale Leisure Centre and Aquatopia) continue to provide for both the local and wider community needs with improved connectivity within Fairfield City.
-Short term and ongoing Fairfield City Council Greater Sydney Commission Department of Planning, Industry and Environment Other relevant State Government Agencies Number of meetings participated in as part of State Government working groups.
+Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Plan.
+7.5 Council will work with the State Government to ensure that evolving District facilities (including Western Sydney Parkland, Fairfield Showground, Cabravale Leisure Centre and Aquatopia) continue to provide for both the local and wider for both the local and wider community needs with improved connectivity within Fairfield City.
+Short term and ongoing Fairfield City Council GSC DPE&I Other relevant State Government Agencies Number of meetings participated in as part of State Government working groups.
 Note: This action will be delivered through the Strategic Land Use Planning Service Statement as identified in Council's Delivery Program and Operational Plan.